 Data Literacy: core competency number 1 for 2024

-Photo Thomas Abramse MSc
+Photo Thomas Abramse

-Author: Thomas Abramse MSc
+Author: Thomas Abramse

 Table of Contents

 As we recently pointed out, data literacy is a hot-button issue.
 Only 24% of the decision-makers in international business spheres indicate that they have complete confidence in their own ability to read data, work with it, analyze it, and discuss it.
-This alarming conclusion was drawn by the worldwide Data Literacy Project.
+This alarming conclusion was drawn by the Worldwide Data Literacy Project.
 Spoiler alert: 2019 and beyond could be the year of data literacy.
 The concept of literacy is a lot broader than most people think, according to Wikipedia.
 It’s the ability to work with information, understand it, and use it with purpose.
 In the Netherlands, Princess Laurentien has been working tirelessly to promote literacy since 2001.
 At her behest, the Foundation for Reading & Writing was founded in 2004.
 Although the foundation achieved successes in its fight against illiteracy, the war is far from won.

 Numeracy

 Data literacy is an essential skill in the fourth industrial revolution.
-Data literacy enables people to ask critical questions about data and machines, to gain knowledge, make decisions, and share the meaning with others.
+Data literacy enables people to ask critical questions about data and machines, to gain knowledge, make decisions, and share meaning with others.

 Organizations that want to automate their processes and cash in on their big data will have to make significant investments in educating and training their employees in order to improve their data literacy.
 Striving for data literacy in practice also means fighting against bad test samples and non-existent causality.
 This was written about as early as 1954 by Darrell Huff in How to Lie with Statistics.